-Sony Group Corporation announced on December 16 that it has developed a robot capable of stable and high-efficiency locomotion across uneven terrain.
+Sony Group Corporation announced on December 16 that it had developed a robot capable of stable and high-efficiency locomotion across uneven terrain.
 The robot has a six-legged wheel configuration that consists of six-leg structures with wheel actuators.
-For flat surfaces, the robot uses only the wheels whereas, for ground with a height difference, the robot uses both wheels and legs.
+For flat surfaces, the robot uses only the wheels, whereas, for ground with a height difference, the robot uses both wheels and legs.
 Incidentally, Sony exhibited a similar-looking model at the International Conference on Intelligent Robots and Systems 2021.

 The wheel configuration under the robot allows the robot to use both wheeled locomotions using the wheel actuators and the legged locomotion used by the six alternating legs.
-The use of the dual configuration allows for a faster locomotion and efficient traversal while also maintaining the initial speed while moving even on uneven surfaces.
+The use of the dual configuration allows for faster locomotion and efficient traversal while also maintaining the initial speed while moving even on uneven surfaces.
 Moreover, the six-legged configuration ensures that the robot maintains three points of contact with the ground at all times.

 The design of the Sony robot allows the robot to distribute the total load on the legs and the motors.
 The robot is capable of transporting heavy loads up to 20 kg.
 Not only that, the mechanism of the robot ensures that it uses the minimum amount of energy to support the robot when standing still.
 These basic features of the robot could help it to be utilized in transporting heavy loads while also carrying out various monitoring tasks.

 Some of the special features of the robot include the Sony original whole-body cooperative control system and automatic avoidance behaviors which minimize shock.
 Sony hopes to improve the robot’s autonomous locomotion capabilities in the future while also ensuring stable control.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free